microsoft/pxt-calliope/docs/projects/voting-machine.md

 radio.setGroup(4)
 ```

-Combined together, the final voter program is this:
+Putting all the parts together, here's the complete voter program:

 ```blocks
 input.onButtonPressed(Button.A, () => {